 The only car ferry terminal of Sobra is situated in a little island town of Sobra.
 This is the main port of the island and the place where all the ferries arrive.
 The Mljet port authority is located there, as well.
 Sobra is well connected to the other parts of the island with regular bus lines as well as with the national park of Mljet.
 Read more about Sobra port here.

 List of ferry and catamaran routes to and from Sobra

 Car ferry: Prapratno (Pelješac)-Sobra

 Polače is a village on the northwest side of the island of Mljet in part of the national park of Mljet.
 It’s located in a wide bay surrounded by four little islands, that’s why it’s considered one of the safest ports of the Adriatic, located right in the center of the village.
 Read more about Polače port here.

 List of catamaran routes to and from Polače:

 Catamaran: Dubrovnik-Luka-Šipanska-Sobra (Mljet)-Polače (Mljet)-Korčula-Ubli (Lastovo)

-Pomena is a small village at the west end of Mljet, it is very close to the entrance of National Park Mljet being only 20 minutes in the walking distance from Malo Jezero.
-As Polače, it is considered a very safe harbour for anchorage, especially because it is protected by a tiny island Pomestak.
+Pomena is a small village at the west end of Mljet, it is very close to the entrance of National Park Mljet being only 20 minutes in walking distance from Malo Jezero.
+As Polače, it is considered a very safe harbor for anchorage, especially because it is protected by a tiny island Pomestak.